 ASQ Online information can only be transferred from district to district within the state.
-Contact Stacy Clarke (kansasicc@ksde.org) to request transfers.
+Refer to the tip sheet Create Classrooms for Transferring Child Records for instructions.

 USING QUESTIONNAIRE DATA

 What should I do if a student is below the cutoff in ASQ-3 or above the cutoff in ASQ:SE-2?